jongbatax/svelte_todos/todo/README.md

 # todos app

-This is a todos project, created from todos pro vuejs 2 by Adam Freeman
+This is a todos project, created based on todos pro vuejs 2 by Adam Freeman

 *Note that you will need to have [Node.js](https://nodejs.org) installed.*